-The English as a second language (ESL) and bilingual approval prepares both pre- and in-service teachers to design and deliver effective instruction for culturally and linguistically diverse students.
+The English as a Second Language (ESL) and Bilingual Education endorsements prepare both pre- and in-service teachers to design and deliver effective instruction for culturally and linguistically diverse students.

-The state requires that ESL and/or bilingual clinical experience equal 100 clock hours or three months teaching experience with ESL and/or bilingual students.
+The state requires that ESL and/or bilingual education clinical experience equal 100 clock hours or three months teaching experience, under a valid Illinois license, with ESL and/or Bilingual Education students.
 Completion of this program for individuals with a master's degree will lead to a certificate of advanced studies.